 |24-32||3yrs / 60,000 miles||1yr / 16,000 miles||From £711 / £1,423|

 It’s clear there are financial savings to be made if your driving style or daily commute suits a plug-in hybrid.
-However, the price of fuel and/or electricity forms only a small part of what it costs to run a car – so how does the Grandland X Hybrid compare to its petrol and diesel equivalents when it comes to things like insurance, servicing and tax?
+However, the price of fuel and/or electricity forms only a small part of what it costs to run a car – so how does the Grandland Hybrid compare to its petrol and diesel equivalents when it comes to things like insurance, servicing and tax?

 Below, you’ll notice that insurance is likely to cost a little more, and road tax slightly less.
 Servicing costs are neither here nor there, while Vauxhall’s standard warranty applies to all its petrol, diesel, hybrid and electric vehicles.
 Company-car tax will be a huge consideration for many looking to make the switch to hybrid power.
-This is where many will make the biggest savings – and it’s no different for those looking at the Grandland X Hybrid.
+This is where many will make the biggest savings – and it’s no different for those looking at the Grandland Hybrid.

-Vauxhall Grandland X Hybrid insurance groups
+Vauxhall Grandland Hybrid insurance groups

-While none of those ratings are particularly high, the Grandland X is likely to be more expensive to insure than the equivalent petrol or diesel models.
-For example, a 1.2-litre turbo petrol in Business Edition Nav trim sits in lowly group 14, while even Elite Nav Premium cars (both petrol and diesel) are in group 17.
+Insurance groups for the hybrid Vauxhall Grandland start at 24 (for the SE Nav).
+While that's not particularly high, the Grandland is likely to be more expensive to insure than the equivalent petrol or diesel models.
+For example, a 1.2-litre turbocharged petrol in Business Edition Nav trim sits in lowly group 14, while even the Elite Nav Premium (both petrol and diesel) is in group 17.

-Vauxhall hasn’t confirmed servicing prices or service intervals for the Grandland X Hybrid yet, but it’s fair to assume that it’ll follow the petrol car’s plan.
+Vauxhall hasn’t confirmed servicing prices or service intervals for the Grandland Hybrid yet, but it’s fair to assume that it’ll follow the petrol car’s plan.
 That’d mean a service every 12 months or 16,000 miles – whichever comes sooner.
 Fixed-price services range from £160 to £365 depending on whether it's an interim, main or major service, although service plans, which spread the cost over 12 months or more, should be available at point of purchase.

 In This Review

-- 2Range, MPG, CO2 & chargingAs with all plug-ins, how efficient the Vauxhall Grandland X Hybrid is depends on how much you use the electric motor versus the petrol engine
+- 2Range, MPG, CO2 & chargingAs with all plug-ins, how efficient the Vauxhall Grandland Hybrid is depends on how much you use the electric motor versus the petrol engine

-- 4Performance, engine & driveThe hybrid Vauxhall Grandland X has a pleasing turn of pace, but few will need such a powerful SUV for family duties
+- 4Performance, engine & driveThe hybrid Vauxhall Grandland has a pleasing turn of pace, but it's not that entertaining to drive otherwise

-- 6Boot space, seating & practicalityOpting for the Hybrid means sacrificing some of the standard Grandland X's versatility – but this is still a practical family car
+- 6Boot space, seating & practicalityOpting for the Hybrid means sacrificing some of the standard Grandland's versatility – but this is still a practical family car

-- 7Reliability & safety ratingThe standard Vauxhall Grandland X has a five-star Euro NCAP crash-test rating, making it one of the safest cars on the road
+- 7Reliability & safety ratingThe standard Vauxhall Grandland has a five-star Euro NCAP crash-test rating, which applies to the hybrid variant, too